-- Maintaining and updating the Unit's internal assessment of FC risk relevant to the operating environment; and for presenting the risk assessment findings to the Board and/or relevant board committees; - ensuring appropriate arrangements in place for assessing and responding to higherrisk customers, such as, Politically Exposed Persons ("PEPs") and other high-risk relationships in accordance with the FC policies and procedures; - liaising with law enforcement and regulatory bodies on matters relating to Court Orders and investigations relating to FC; - ensuring monitoring and assurance arrangements for FC are in place, in coordination with Internal Audit; and - monitoring relevant guidance and other sources of information on regulatory changes, country risk, new/emerging trends in money laundering, such as reports produced by FATF or local regulatory agents.
+- Maintaining and updating the Unit's internal assessment of FC risk relevant to the operating environment; and for presenting the risk assessment findings to the Board and/or relevant board committees. - Ensuring appropriate arrangements in place for assessing and responding to higher-risk customers, such as, Politically Exposed Persons and other high-risk relationships in accordance with the FC policies and procedures

+- Liaising with law enforcement and regulatory bodies on matters relating to Court Orders and investigations relating to FC. - Ensuring monitoring and assurance arrangements for FC are in place, in coordination with Internal Audit. - Monitoring relevant guidance and other sources of information on regulatory changes, country risk, new/emerging trends in money laundering, such as reports produced by FATF or local regulatory agents